fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 A few years ago, you could train most models on a single GPU.
 ResNet-50 on ImageNet took a couple of days.
 Today, training a 70B parameter language model on a single GPU would take months, if it even fits in memory.
 The models got bigger, the datasets got bigger, and single-GPU training became impractical.

-Looking at recent models, the scale is clear.
+Looking at recent models, the scale is clear[^model_size_comp].
 GPT-4 has over 1 trillion parameters.
 Training it requires thousands of GPUs working together.
 Even smaller models like Llama 2 (70B parameters) need multiple GPUs just to fit in memory, let alone train efficiently.

 | Model Name | Parameters | Company | Year |
 |------------|------------|---------|------|